MultiSafepay/docs/content/integrations/hosted/lightspeed_app/faq/how-to-login.md

 In early 2021, we have changed the login method for the MultiSafepay Payment app for Lightspeed eCom.
 The old login method was password-based, while the new method uses the single sign-on provided by Lightspeed.
 This means you can directly log in via the Lightspeed eCom store to our settings page of the app.

-To login using the new method you have to use our app store page.
-Log in to the /admin section of your Lightspeed store.
+To log in using the new method, follow these three steps:

+1. Log in to the /admin section of your Lightspeed store.

-- Go to _Apps_ in the side bar
+2. Go to _Apps_ in the sidebar
 {{< image src="../img/app-side-bar.png" class="small-img" >}}

-- Click on _Purchased apps_ / _Aangeschafte apps_
+3. Click on _Purchased apps_ / _Aangeschafte apps_
 {{< image src="../img/app-side-bar-app-store.png" class="small-img">}}

-- Click on the name of our app, _MultiSafepay Payments_.
+4. Click on the name of our app, _MultiSafepay Payments_.
 {{< image src="../img/my-apps-click-name.png" class="small-img">}}

-- This should open the app store page, alternatively paste "/admin/store/apps/1517" after the base url of your store.
+This should open the MultiSafepay app store page.

+Alternatively, paste "/admin/store/apps/1517" after the base URL of your store.
 This should bring you to the store page immediately.
-- On the store page click on "Go to App" / "Ga naar App" and you will be able to access your settings page.
+5. On the store page click on _Go to App_ / _Ga naar App_ and you will be able to access your settings page.
 {{< image src="../img/app-page.png" class="small-img">}}